UnicornBear/burger/README.md

 	node server.js

-You can now open the application on port 3000 at the URL: `http://localhost:3000/`.
+You can now open the application on port 3000 at the URL: `http://localhost:3000/`

-**Enjoy Your Digital Burgerburger!**
+**Enjoy Your Digital Burger!**